2020 IPEG & ESPES Abstract Submission Information

 The Program Committee reserves the right to allocate the category of each accepted abstract in the final scientific program.

-We encourage everyone to submit an abstract, whether or not you are a member of IPEG.
+We encourage everyone to submit an abstract, whether or not you are a member of IPEG or ESPES.

 Important Notice: The following Abstract Submission Policies will be firmly enforced:

-- No Previously Published Submissions: The abstract submitted must present original work that has not and will not be published prior to the 2019 IPEG meeting.
+- No Previously Published Submissions: The abstract submitted must present original work that has not and will not be published prior to the 2020 Joint IPEG & ESPES Meeting.
 Abstracts should only be submitted if they or their main content will not have been previously accepted for publication or will not have been previously published (paper or electronic).

 - Previously Presented Data: All abstracts must be new and original content OR include at least 50% new data if previously presented at a meeting.